Market Reports

 In cases where an artwork's provenance shows gaps or is non-existent, caution is exercised and further investigation is typically conducted.
 This might include scientific analysis, consultation with art historians and checking against databases of stolen art, such as the Art Loss Register or the Interpol database.
 Collectors and institutions often rely on provenance and these resources to ensure they are not inadvertently participating in the black market.

-Controlling the black market of art is crucial as it is a key issue that poses a grave challenge to the integrity of the industry, affecting collectors, investors and the cultural heritage of societies at large.
+Controlling the black market for art is crucial as it is a key issue that poses a grave challenge to the integrity of the industry, affecting collectors, investors and the cultural heritage of societies at large.
 In this clandestine market, the lack of clear provenance can make it easier for illegal activities to flourish, as the true origin and history of artworks are obscured or falsified.
 A well-documented provenance can help in the restitution of artworks to their rightful owners if they were looted or stolen, as has often been the case with artworks seized by the Nazi regime from Jewish families.
 The antiquities trade is particularly affected by looting, and organised crime and terrorists often use the art world to launder money and finance their activities.

 Trading in illegal art carries serious prison sentences and is condemned by international law.
 In 1954, the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict was held, the first international treaty that focused exclusively on the protection of cultural heritage – in this case, specifically within an armed conflict.
 Since then, it has been amended several times to ensure that the law stays up to date with contemporary issues and concerns.